GetStream/stream-video-android/README.md

 Stream Video Android contains the following parts below:

 - [Square's wire](https://github.com/square/wire/), which is gRPC and protocol buffers for Android, Kotlin, and Java.
-- LiveKit wrapper.
-- Sample app using LiveKit.
+- In-house WebRTC implementation with all the SFU & SDP communication.
+- Wrappers around various BE APIs.
+- WebSocket connection and events parsing.
-- Sample app using lower level WebRTC client.
+- Sample app using lower level Coordinator and WebRTC client.

 ## Square's wire